-As per the current "Policy and Procedure of internal capital estimation and maintenance in Bank Handlowy w Warszawie S.A."
+As per the current "Principles of prudent and stable risk management in the Capital Group of Bank Handlowy w Warszawie S.A."
 Risk and Capital Management Committee performs not less frequently than once a year, within the process of internal capital assessment and maintenance, an adequacy assessment of the solutions to the actual size and complexity of the Group, including its profile and strategy.
 The conclusions of such review are submitted to the Management Board for approval.